Nurse Practitioner

 Our program is a rigorous, full-time program.
 The program requires a significant commitment for successful completion of didactic and clinical course experiences.
 For this reason, we do not encourage students to maintain full-time employment while enrolled in the program.
 Each student has his/her own individual responsibilities.
 If employment is essential, students are encouraged to explore flexible part-time employment and utilize saved vacation or other leave that can afford more time to commit to the program.

-The application deadline is March 1 for an August (Fall semester) start.
-Tentative plans are to interview late March.
+The application deadline is April 15 for an August (Fall semester) start.

-The Nurse Practitioner Concentration at the University of Tennessee at Chattanooga School of Nursing offers two specialty track options:
+The Nurse Practitioner Concentration at the University of Tennessee at Chattanooga School of Nursing offers the following specialty track options:

 - Acute Care Nurse Practitioner Adult Gerontology